Health Benefits of Cinnamon

 Traditional Uses of Cinnamon

-Other traditional uses for cinnamon are:
+Other traditional uses for cinnamon include the following:

 • Colds